What is a Natural History Study?

 "Natural history" refers, roughly, to the way a condition progresses over time in the population of people living with that condition.
 Our study aims to provide high-quality and detailed information about a broad range of people living with ALS.
 This information has a wide range of uses in helping us understand this disease to improve care in ALS.

 Our study combines natural history information shared by people living with ALS with blood samples that are being used in many ways.
 These include testing new ways to monitor changes in a person's condition, which in turn can help with testing new treatments and in other ways.
-Samples are being stored for future research, and are particularly valuable because they are linked to natural history information.
+Samples are being stored for future research and are particularly valuable because they are linked to natural history information.
 We are also developing ways to predict how ALS will progress in individuals and in groups of individuals, which will help in both personal planning and in testing new treatments.

 Patient and Doctor Image